Epoch-2026-2027/Learning_Phase/Task-1/Subtask-1/Report.md

 Let us first look at its training and performance on the 10-elements long sequence data set.
 Given below is the loss history...
 <img width="300" height="250" alt="10_bert_loss" src="https://github.com/user-attachments/assets/505b2e15-0885-44a3-924b-d1f51898e5e8" />
 With a `Testing loss of 0.903` and an `Average match of 8.586`.
-It is a much slower to converge model, and requires much for regularisation than the others due to its complexity relative to the sub-task.
+It is a much slower to converge model, and requires much more regularisation than the others due to its complexity relative to the sub-task.
 Nonetheless, it generalises better than even the biLSTM.
 Infact, it is even able to perfectly predict a significant number of sequences in inference.
 For example,
 &emsp;&emsp;&emsp;&emsp;Sequence   --> [511, 896,  95, 259, 304, 440, 782, 708, 156, 661]
 &emsp;&emsp;&emsp;&emsp;Predicted-->   [5, 9, 0, 2, 3, 4, 8, 7, 1, 6]
 &emsp;&emsp;&emsp;&emsp;Actual   -->   &emsp;[5, 9, 0, 2, 3, 4, 8, 7, 1, 6]

 It is able to do this because of the bidirectional Self-Attention mechanism baked into it.
-It is able to attend to every other taken with respect to a token, and compare everything globally.
+It is able to attend to every other token with respect to a token, and compare everything globally.

 Further, it is just as good at smaller sequence lengths.
 | Metric | seq=4 | seq=6 | seq=8 | seq=10 |